Governors Island: Colonial period

 New Netherland was conditionally ceded to the English in 1664, and the English renamed the settlement New York in June 1665.
 By 1674, the British had total control of the island.
 At this point, the eastern shore of the island was separated from Brooklyn by a shallow channel that could be easily traversed at low tide.
-This became known as Buttermilk Channel, since women would use the channel to travel to Manhattan island and sell buttermilk.
-By 1680, Nutten Island contained a single house and pasture to be used by colonial governors.
+This became known as Buttermilk Channel, since farm women would use the channel to travel to Manhattan island in boats and sell buttermilk.
+By 1680, Nutten Island contained a single house and pasture to be used by colonial governors for raising sheep, cattle, and horses.

 The British started calling Nutten Island "Governor's Island" (with an apostrophe) in 1698 and reserved the island for the exclusive use of colonial governors.
-Four years later, when Edward Hyde, Lord of Cornbury took office as New York colonial governor, he built a mansion on Governor's Island, though evidence of this mansion no longer exists.
+Four years later, when Edward Hyde, Lord Cornbury took office as New York colonial governor, he built a mansion on Governor's Island, though evidence of this mansion no longer exists.
 Later, governor William Cosby used the island as a preserve to breed and hunt pheasants.
-Other governors leased out the island for profit, and for a short period around 1710, Governor's Island was designated as a quarantine station for refugees.
+Other governors leased out the island for profit, and for a short period around 1710, Governor's Island was designated as a quarantine station for Palatine (German) refugees arriving from England on their way to Germantown on the Hudson.
 Otherwise, Governor's Island mostly remained untouched until the American Revolutionary War started in 1775.